A Trusted Friend in a Complicated World

 Reedsy Discover

-Good for: A sneak peek of pre-release books
+Good for: A sneak peek at pre-release books

-If you have a #bookstagram account like me, you dream of being the next big BookTok influencer or you just love being ahead of the curve when it comes to book, consider signing up for Reedsy Discover.
-Those who do gain access to new books before the rest of the world—and while the price is technically free, you do have to review what you read.
+If you have a #bookstagram account like me, dream of being the next big BookTok influencer or just love being ahead of the curve when it comes to reading, consider signing up for Reedsy Discover.
+Those who do gain access to new books before the rest of the world—but while the price is technically free, you do have to review what you read.

 Pros: